Harry Potter and the Chamber of Secrets (film): Box office

 Harry Potter and the Chamber of Secrets held its world premiere at Odeon Leicester Square on 3 November 2002, and was released in the United Kingdom and the United States on 15 November 2002.
 The film broke multiple records upon its opening.
-In the US and Canada, the film opened to an $88.4 million opening weekend at 3,682 cinemas, the third-largest opening at the time, behind Spider-Man and its predecessor Harry Potter and the Philosopher's Stone.
+In the United States and Canada, the film opened to an $88.4 million opening weekend, playing on 8,515 screens at 3,682 theaters, making it the third-largest opening at the time, behind Spider-Man and its predecessor Harry Potter and the Philosopher's Stone.
 The film would hold the record for having the largest number of screenings until it was surpassed by X2 the next year.
 It was also No. 1 at the box office for two non-consecutive weekends.
 Harry Potter and the Chamber of Secrets was the second 2002 film to return to the number one spot, just after Mel Gibson's Signs.
 The film joined Die Another Day and The Santa Clause 2 to outperform the weak opening of Treasure Planet.
 Both Harry Potter and the Chamber of Secrets and Die Another Day were the most recent films to reclaim the number one spot for six months until June 2003 when Finding Nemo became the next film to do so.
 In the United Kingdom, the film broke all opening records that were previously held by Philosopher's Stone.
 It made £18.9 million during its opening including previews and £10.9 million excluding previews.